fishworks/gofi.sh/content/homepage/cookbook.md

 | Rig     | A git repository containing fish food | /usr/local/Fish/Rigs/github.com/fishworks/fish-food |
 | Barrel  | All fish food are installed here      | /usr/local/Fish/Barrel                              |

-## An Introduction
+## An introduction

-Fish uses git for contributing to the project.
+GoFish uses git for contributing to the project.

-Fish installs to the Barrel and then symlinks some of the installation into /usr/local so that other programs can see what’s going on.
+GoFish installs to the Barrel and then symlinks some of the installation into /usr/local so that other programs can see what’s going on.
 We suggest you use `find` on a few of the food in your Barrel to see how it is all arranged.

 Packages are installed according to their fish food, which are written in Lua and live in `/usr/local/Fish/Rigs/github.com/fishworks/fish-food`.

-## Basic Instructions
+## Basic instructions

 Make sure you run `gofish update` before you start.
 This prepares your Rigs by bumping them to the latest revision.